Michael Oren finds freedom in fiction

-And Michael Oren— who has been working in the business world since departing the Knesset — is not ruling out a return to politics and public service in the future, “under the right circumstances and conditions.”
+And Oren— who has been working in the business world since departing the Knesset — is not ruling out a return to politics and public service in the future, “under the right circumstances and conditions.”

-After four years as Israel’s top envoy to Washington, Michael Oren is a go-to commentator on all issues pertaining to the U.S.-Israel relationship.
+After four years as Israel’s top envoy to Washington, Oren is a go-to commentator on all issues pertaining to the U.S.-Israel relationship.
 And he believes the ties between the nations will remain strong no matter the outcome of the November presidential election.